 “Employees want to be stimulated by their job and have a clear career path,” says employer brand research company, Randstad.
 With that in mind, month two is a good point to give employees their first ‘big’ project.
 Not only does it create a focus, but it also moves them further towards self-reliance.

 Consider how you’ll check in with the employee to get this balance.
-One way is to break the project down into chunk-size pieces.
+One way is to break the project down into chunk-size pieces or implement project management software.
 Not only does this allow you to check in regularly without micromanaging, but each step completed is a chance for you to give encouragement and praise.

 And it doesn’t have to be limited to employer-employee.
 Make space for peer-to-peer appreciation too: Be it acknowledgement in meetings, whiteboard messages, kudos in employee engagement platforms or shout-outs in a dedicated Slack channel.